aaronleopold/tinytunes/README.md

 ## Bugs / Issues

 Some of these are current limitations of Tauri, which are either current bugs of Tauri or features not yet available in Tauri.
 If you find a bug or would like to contribute, please open an issue to address it.
+See all bugs [here](https://github.com/aaronleopold/tinytunes/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

-- [ ] Fix positioning issues on Windows
+- [ ] Fix positioning issues on Windows [See here](https://github.com/aaronleopold/tinytunes/issues/2)
 - [ ] Hide window on click away
 - [ ] Hide app handle (I can get this functional, however it introduces a weird amount of bugs.
 [Potential fix](https://github.com/tauri-apps/tauri/pull/2825))
   - I can hide this in dev currently
 - [ ] Right click tray icon for menu (Creating a native menu overrides the event handling, causing the tray icon to not respond to left clicks)
 - [ ] Some videos completely break the app, not sure what causes it though.
-Compiling it with --debug flag, or running it in dev, removes the error completely, which makes it extremely hard to debug.
-I suspect it's something on YouTube's end not liking that I am accessing particular videos through their api without a key?
-  - related: if a video becomes unavailable, it will produce the same error.
-Unhiding the iframe will show the message 'This video/live stream recording is not available.'
-  - finally got debug message! => `"{ \"debug_playbackQuality\": \"unknown\" }"`
+[See here](https://github.com/aaronleopold/tinytunes/issues/1)

 ## To-do

-- [x] new a name for the project (tiny tunes!?)
-- [x] get basic ui designed (p much set at this point)
-- [ ] make light/dark theme togglable (not just prefers-media dependent)
-  - [x] persist in db (default dark 🤷‍♂️)
-- [ ] figure out disabled states for navigation buttons
-  - [ ] i.e. track navigation history manually :/
+- [ ] track navigation history manually for nav buttons :/
 - [ ] sortable list
   - [ ] persist sort order
-- [x] play video/playlist on double click (like, yknow, the main feature)
-  - [x] add relevant keybinds (see [list of keybinds](#available-keybinds))
-  - [x] add progress bar
-    - [x] make progress bar seekable (click to seek)
-- [x] volume control
 - [ ] allow user to download playlists/videos (using youtube-dl, ffmpeg, etc)
   - [x] basic downloading
   - [ ] prevent doubly downloading (i.e. if I am downloading something, I probably don't want the user to be able to download another??)
     - this probably requires me to add some state on the tauri side of things
   - [x] capture thread close event?
   - [ ] actually do something with the emitted events from tauri (maybe a toolbar or something that has percentage downloaded??)
-    - In progress!
+- [ ] allow media controls? (e.g. double click headset play to skip)